 Quick Start §

-It will deploy two local k3s clusters via k3d with k8gb, test application and two sample Gslb resources on top.
+It will deploy two local k3s clusters via k3d, expose associated CoreDNS service for UDP DNS traffic), and install k8gb with test applications and two sample Gslb resources on top.

 This setup is adapted for local scenario and works without external DNS provider dependency.

 Consult with local playground documentation to learn all the details of experimenting with local setup.